pocomane/brewed-in-the-apocalypse/bita.md

 kind of outcome the character will get:

 - With 8 or less  the player get a "Failure" outcome.
-- With 9-10-11    the player get a "Trade-off" outcome.
+- With 9-10-11    the player get a "Twist" outcome.
 - With 12 or more the player get a "Success" outcome.

 TODO - classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but